tomarraj008/NeurIPS2018Notes/README.md

 - Noteworthy
     - **Learning Beam Search Policies via Imitation Learning**
-        - Beam search is universally used, but it is *not* a trained procedure (i.e. unused during training)!
+        - Beam search is universally used, but it is *not* a trained procedure (i.e. unused during training).
         - Presents a meta-algorithm using imitation learning that learns beam search trajectories during training.
     - **Learning to Multitask**
         - Presents a framework for systematically performing multitask learning.